 3.5.1.
-Broadview is likely to refer to a DTI report by the Hayes McKenzie Partnership published in 2006 which investigated low frequency noise at three UK wind farms.
-Hayes McKenzie have a long term relationship with the wind turbine industry, are noise engineers with no medical or physiological expertise so their suitability to undertake the work must be questioned.
-They took sound measurements at three of five sites where complaints had been recorded over periods from 1-2 months.
+The wind industry relies on a DTI report by the Hayes McKenzie Partnership (HMP) published in 2006 which investigated low frequency noise at three UK wind farms.
+As far as can be determined, no medical or physiological expertise was used in the design of the study.
+Sound measurements were taken at three of five sites where complaints had been recorded over periods from 1-2 months.